 Our QA person did a great job while testing this version for iOS.
 He has helped us a lot in finding functional, and platform-specific issue.

 Apple and the iTunes Store

-Our core logic of the application was a viewmodel-based and cross-platform centric, we easily applied the main functionality to our Android version of the application.
+Our core logic of the application was a ViewModel-based and cross-platform centric, we easily applied the main functionality to our Android version of the application.
 Mostly, it was like copy and paste of what was already done for iOS to our Android version.
-UI developing of the Android version was a bit easier to do because all the data bindings took place in the xml files and the view classes contained code, which was needed to mostly operate with activity states.
-Working on the player for our Android version of the application took extra time to handle the player related nuances.
-One of the Android specific feature we had to add to this version of the application was to support notification center for our application from which a user could handle actions with a show in use.
+UI developing of the Android version was a bit easier to do because all the data bindings took place in the XML files and the view classes contained code, which was needed to mostly operate with activity states.
+Working on the player for our Android version of the application took extra time to handle the player-related nuances.
+One of the Android-specific features we had to add to this version of the application was to support the notification centre for our application from which a user could handle actions with a show in use.